steppenwells/guardian-management/readme.md

 app-specific ones in order to fulfill those criteria.

-The library is  intended to be web framework agnostic and currently has support for anything using the servlet API, the Play framework and as a standalone internal server running on a separate port.
+The library is  intended to be web framework agnostic and currently has support for anything using the servlet API, the Play framework (provided in [guardian-management-play](https://github.com/guardian/guardian-management-play)) and as a standalone internal server running on a separate port.
 A small adapter library for the request and response abstractions, blatantly inspired by/ripped off from [lift](http://www.liftweb.net), needs to be added to support other frameworks.

 Getting Started (Servlet API)